amortensen/dots-architecture/draft-ietf-dots-architecture.md

 ### Establishing the Signaling Session {#establishing-signaling-session}

-With the required business agreements in place, the DOTS client initiates a signal session by contacting its DOTS server(s) over the signal channel and the data channel.
+With the required service agreements in place, the DOTS client initiates a signal session by contacting its DOTS server(s) over the signal channel and the data channel.
 To allow for DOTS service flexibility, neither the order of contact nor the time interval between channel creations is specified.
 A